danlapko/formal_lang_au18spring/README.md

 ```

 ## Tests
- - */correct* test program to test all key words and some corner cases
+ - */correct* contains test programs to test all key words and some corner cases
- - */incorrect* test that invalid syntax are cause syntax error
+ - */incorrect* test programs test that invalid syntax cause syntax error
  (attention! some syntax may look like invalid but be valid in real: "12ab" == FLOATING(12)  ID(ab))